lostoneway/netdesigner-woes/README.md

 ## How It's Made:

-**Tech used:** HTML, CSS, JavaScript, MongoDB and Node.js
+**Tech used:** HTML, CSS, JavaScript, Bootstrap, MongoDB and Node.js

 I wanted to make so we wouldn't have to share an excel file via email.
 Or go to an editable excel.
 Excels are great we just use them for everything.

 ## Issues
 - I am not a designer, I have to figure out how I want the data to be displayed once input.
-- Unsure on how to "edit" a document once it's made and sent to the database.
-I'll dig into some docs and ask for help.
+- Found solution to edit and delete items in my collection.
+Will implement soon!

 ## Optimizations